robnagler/robnagler.github.io/_posts/2009-04-11-Evolutionary-Economics.md

 job.
 The two jobs inside her head may have a debate.
 Here's a overly-simplified version:

-@ul
-@li Worker: The more Ford cars bought, the more likely I get to keep my job!
+* Worker: The more Ford cars bought, the more likely I get to keep my job!
-@li Consumer:  One car is not going to change anything.
+* Consumer:  One car is not going to change anything.
-@li Worker: My boss says that we have to buy Fords.
+* Worker: My boss says that we have to buy Fords.
-@li Consumer: That's not a contract, that's peer pressure.
+* Consumer: That's not a contract, that's peer pressure.
 You can buy any car you want to.
-@li Worker: Fords are better!
+* Worker: Fords are better!
-@li Consumer: If Fords are better, why are people snapping up Priuses?
+* Consumer: If Fords are better, why are people snapping up Priuses?
 If Ford made more hybrids, I am sure they would sell.
-@li Worker: Let's agree to disagree.
+* Worker: Let's agree to disagree.
 You do your job, and I'll do mine.
-@/ul

 People have these conversations in their heads all the time.
 This is how we act "rationally".
 The problem with the rational actor model is